 Number of hikers was increasing as I was coming closer to the highest peak of Romania and my journey – Moldoveanu (2544).
 Apart from Romanians there were lot of Polish folks but I also met Germans, Czechs and hikers from Lithuania.
 In the evening I chatted with two Romanian scouts going opposite direction as we had common friends.

 Moldoveanu was the only Romanian peak with a logbook so I left there one of the poems by Jan Skácel Pája gave me for the journey on a small pieces of paper and a short notice.
 I must admit I felt a bit emotional reaching this peak.
 I was well aware of the fact how lucky I am with such a weather on Fagaras – being here few weeks earlier I could have reeled from a shelter to shelter in rain, fog and thunderstorms.
 Crosses along the trail tell stories of less lucky ones.

-Lake Capra was my destination as I thought this was the place we made it 20 years ago with my wife in one day.
+Lake Capra was my destination as I thought this was the place we made it 20 years ago with my wife in one day from the refugiu Zarna.
 Walking in the evening meant I could see lot of marmots.
-I came to the lake when it was almost dark and found a nice camping spot near 4 Czech girl-scouts.
+I came to the lake when it was almost dark and found a nice camping spot near 4 Czech scouts.
 Unfortunately we had no time to chat more as I was busy building the tarp and preparing my dinner till the dark.
 I must admit I was also a bit tired after more then 4000 meters altitude difference on this day.
 Another Czech group came later that night from the west being a bit noisy on the descent to the campsite from Iezerul Caprei (2418).